Hurricane Beulah: Meteorological history

 Regarded as the third-largest hurricane on record at the time, Beulah moved along a slowing, erratic, and somewhat cycloidal path.
-Slight weakening ensued as it neared land and Beulah ultimately made its final landfall south of Brownsville, Texas, near the mouth of the Rio Grande River around 13:00 UTC on September 20.
+Slight weakening ensued as it neared land and Beulah ultimately made its final landfall south of Brownsville, Texas, near the mouth of the Rio Grande around 13:00 UTC on September 20.
 No direct measurements exist at the core of the hurricane as it moved ashore; however, based on a minimum pressure of 951 mbar (hPa; 951 mbar) in Brownsville, the hurricane likely struck land with a central pressure below that value.
 A vessel anchored in the Port of Brownsville measured peak wind gusts of 136 mph, equivalent to a low-end Category 4 hurricane.
 According to the National Hurricane Center, Beulah struck as a Category 3 hurricane, and was originally thought to have had a central pressure of 950 mbar (hPa; 950 mbar) at landfall, but a 2020 re-evaluation as part of the Atlantic hurricane reanalysis project lowered this to 940 mbar (940 mbar).
 Once over land, the hurricane slowly weakened as it remained relatively close to the coast.
 Sustained winds dropped below hurricane-force on September 21, roughly 24 hours after landfall.
 The system subsequently stalled near Alice, Texas, before turning to the southwest.
 It was initially thought that, after diminishing to a tropical depression late on September 22, Beulah's circulation finally dissipated over the mountainous terrain of Nuevo León, Mexico; however, the 2020 reanalysis concluded that Beulah survived through at least September 24, when it reemerged into the Gulf of Mexico, crossing the Mexican coast between the cities of Tampico and Tuxpan.
 Due to a lack of suitable observations, it is unknown how much longer after this Beulah continued to exist as a tropical depression over the southern Gulf of Mexico before degenerating into an open trough.